gdsbook/book/notebooks/02_geospatial_computational_environment.md

 the code written in notebooks are _open source packages_; and making possible to transfer computations across different hardware devices and/or architectures are what we term _reproducible platforms_.
-Let us delve into each of them with a bit more detail before we practically show how this book is built on this infrastructure (and how you too can reproduce it at home!).
+Let us delve into each of them with a bit more detail before we show practically how this book is built on this infrastructure (and how you too can reproduce it yourself).

 ### Computational notebooks

-Computational notebooks are the twenty-first Century sibling of Galileo's notebooks.
+Computational notebooks are the twenty-first century sibling of Galileo's notebooks.
 Like their predecessors, they allow researchers, (data) scientists, and computational practitioners to record their practices and steps taken as they are going about their work; unlike the pen and paper approach, computational